Dog Attacks and Insurance Coverage – What You Need to Know

 If you’ve been involved in a dog bite case, you should know that you’re entitled to seek legal representation from a lawyer who has experience with dog bites, injuries and making claims for each with insurance companies.
 A lawyer in your corner, like personal injury lawyer Brookhaven GA trusts, can help ensure your rights are protected and that you are made whole.

-Thanks to our friends and contributors from Butler Law Firm for their insight into dog attacks and insurance coverage.
+Thanks to our friends Butler Law Firm for their insight into dog attacks and insurance coverage.